Ruth Asawa: Career

-Near Union Square (on Stockton Street, between Post and Sutter Streets), she created a fountain for which she mobilized 200 schoolchildren to mold hundreds of images of the city of San Francisco in dough, which were then cast in iron.
-Over the years, she went on to design other public fountains and became known in San Francisco as the "fountain lady".
+For her San Francisco Fountain on Stockton Street, Asawa mobilized 200 schoolchildren to mold hundreds of images of San Francisco in dough.
+These images were then cast in iron.
+Over the years, she designed more public fountains and became known as the "fountain lady" in San Francisco.

-The artist's estate is represented by David Zwirner Gallery.

-In 2019, her Untitled (S.387, Hanging Three Separate Layers of Three-Lobed Forms), circa 1955, sold for US$4.1 million.
-Untitled (S.401, Hanging Seven-Lobed, Continuous Interlocking Form, with Spheres within Two Lobes), circa 1953-1954, sold for US$5.4 million in 2020.
+In 2019, her Untitled (S.387, Hanging Three Separate Layers of Three-Lobed Forms), circa 1955, sold for $4.1 million.
+In 2020, her Untitled (S.401, Hanging Seven-Lobed, Continuous Interlocking Form, with Spheres within Two Lobes), circa 1953–1954, sold for $5.4 million.

-The first exhibition to focus on Asawa's life-long drawing practice, Ruth Asawa Through Line, opened at the Whitney Museum of American Art in fall 2023 and traveled to the Menil Collection in Houston in early 2024.
-Co-organized by both institutions in close collaboration with the estate of the artist, this note-worthy show highlighted the breadth of Asawa's works on paper, including drawings, collages, watercolors, and sketchbooks that she produced as part of her daily sketching routine, establishing drawing as a continuous strand throughout the artist's career and crucial to developing her distinct, inventive aesthetic sensibilities.
-While Asawa has been widely celebrated for her three-dimensional work in her lifetime, "...she itched to push her drawings forward.
-'Working in wire was an outgrowth of my interest in drawing' she often insisted," the New York Times review of the exhibition notes.
+Ruth Asawa Through Line, the first exhibition to focus on her drawing practice, opened at the Whitney Museum of American Art in 2023 and traveled to the Menil Collection in Houston in 2024.
+Co-organized by both institutions in close collaboration with the artist's estate, the show highlighted the breadth of Asawa's paper work, including drawings, collages, watercolors, and daily sketches, as drawing is a continuous strand throughout her career.
+While Asawa is widely celebrated for her three-dimensional work, working in wire was an outgrowth of her interest in drawing.

-The San Francisco Museum of Modern Art (SFMOMA) and The Museum of Modern Art, New York (MoMA) jointly organized Ruth Asawa: A Retrospective at SFMOMA April 5–September 2, 2025, and at MOMA October 19, 2025–February 7, 2026.
-It will also be shown Guggenheim Museum Bilbao, Spain March 20–September 13, 2026, and Fondation Beyeler, Riehen/Basel, Switzerland, October 18, 2026–January 24, 2027.
-An exhibition catalog of the same name was edited by Janet Bishop and Cara Manes and published in 2025.
+Ruth Asawa: A Retrospective at SFMOMA was organized by the San Francisco Museum of Modern Art (SFMOMA) in collaboration with The Museum of Modern Art (MoMA).
+The exhibition will run at SFMOMA from April 5 to September 2, 2025, at MoMA from October 19, 2025, to February 7, 2026, at the Guggenheim Museum Bilbao in Spain from March 20 to September 13, 2026, and at the Fondation Beyeler in Riehen, Switzerland from October 18, 2026, to January 24, 2027.
+An exhibition catalog of the same name was edited and published by Janet Bishop and Cara Manes in 2025.